-Under the investment advisory agreements, the Investment Adviser and discretionary Sub-Investment Adviser (if any) has the authority to manage the investment and reinvestment of the assets of a Sub-Fund, including but not limited to agree the terms for collateral arrangements, duly advising the Manager of what arrangements have been made, for purposes of managing counterparty risk where transactions in OTC financial derivative instruments or Securities Financing Transactions have been executed.
-The Manager, Investment Adviser and discretionary Sub-Investment Adviser (if any) have appropriate systems, operational capabilities and legal expertise for proper collateral management.
+Under the investment advisory agreements, the Investment Adviser, discretionary Sub-Investment Adviser (if any) and Sub-Delegates (if any) have the authority to manage the investment and reinvestment of the assets of a Sub-Fund, including but not limited to agree the terms for collateral arrangements, duly advising the Manager of what arrangements have been made, for purposes of managing counterparty risk where transactions in OTC financial derivative instruments or Securities Financing Transactions have been executed.
+The Manager, Investment Adviser, discretionary Sub-Investment Adviser (if any) and Sub-Delegates (if any) have appropriate systems, operational capabilities and legal expertise for proper collateral management.